atingupta2006/oci-sre-dec-25/docs/Day-1/02-SRE-vs-DevOps-vs-Platform-Engineering/hands-on.md

 * Each role has a different focus area, but all three aim to improve engineering productivity and system reliability.
 * You will see these boundaries again when we discuss on-call, SLIs/SLOs, and postmortems.

+---

+## 6. Optional: Identify Roles in BharatMart Platform (5 minutes)

+#### Purpose

+Understand how SRE, DevOps, and Platform Engineering responsibilities appear in the BharatMart platform.

+This exercise helps you recognize where each discipline's work is visible in a real application.

+### Step 1: Identify DevOps Work

+#### Look for

+Deployment automation and infrastructure configuration.

+#### In BharatMart
+- Automated deployment processes for OCI Compute instances or OCI PaaS services
+- Service configuration for single-VM deployments
+- Configuration templates for different deployment scenarios

+#### What this shows

+DevOps creates deployment automation to standardize and simplify deployments to OCI.

+### Step 2: Identify Platform Engineering Work

+#### Look for

+Reusable, standardized infrastructure configurations.

+#### In BharatMart
+- Reusable configuration templates for different scenarios
+- Adapter patterns that allow switching between different infrastructure options (Supabase, OCI Autonomous Database, etc.)
+- Environment-based configuration switching

+#### What this shows

+Platform Engineering provides reusable configurations that multiple teams can use, making it easy to switch between single-VM and OCI PaaS deployments.

+### Step 3: Identify SRE Work

+#### Look for

+Observability and reliability features.

+#### In BharatMart
+1. **Access the running application:**
+   - Metrics endpoint: `http://localhost:3000/metrics` - Shows Prometheus metrics
+   - Health endpoint: `http://localhost:3000/api/health` - Returns service health status

+2. **Check logs:**
+   - Structured JSON logs in log files
+   - Request/response logging with context

+#### What this shows

+SRE implements observability features (metrics, health checks, structured logging) that enable monitoring and incident response.

+### Key Takeaways

+* **DevOps work** = Deployment automation and infrastructure configuration
+* **Platform Engineering work** = Reusable configurations and infrastructure abstractions
+* **SRE work** = Observability endpoints and features visible through the application's API

+These represent the work products of each discipline that you can see in action with the BharatMart platform deployed on OCI.

+---